thebaldgeek/thebaldgeek.github.io/L-Band.md

 ## Download and unzip Jaero
 We want to be sure to be using the 1.0.4.12-Alpha version of Jaero which was updated in March 2021.
 Go to the Jaero GitHub page: <https://github.com/jontio/JAERO/releases> and under the 'Development Build' (at the top of the page) there is a small 'Assets' drop down, expand it and download the file you need.
 A quick word here on Linux.
 While there is a build of linux, myself and others have not managed to run the required 12 or so instances on Linux.
-One or two is find, but as you add more, the message decode rate starts to drop until they are running but not decoding.
+One or two is fine, but as you add more, the message decode rate starts to drop until they are running but not decoding.
 I have had to stick to Windows for all my satellite decoding adventures.
 Note that the file states 1.0.4.11, but when you unzip and run it, its really 1.0.4.12-alpha.
 Note that you don't need to install this version, you can simply run it from the subdirectory you unzip it into.